Medically reviewed by Dr. Julie Graves, MD, MPH, PhD on January 13, 2020

 Some types of antibiotics have the potential to affect birth control because they can alter the body’s hormone levels.
 Hormonal birth control methods that these antibiotics might impact include:

-All four of these birth control methods contain the hormones estrogen and/or progestin, which prevent you from ovulating and reduce your chances of getting pregnant.
+All four of these birth control methods contain the hormones estrogen and/or progestin which thickens the mucus in the cervix, making it difficult for sperm to fertilize an egg, and thin the lining of the uterus to reduce the chance of getting pregnant.
+The methods that contain estrogen also prevent you from ovulating, while progestin-only methods stop ovulation but not consistently.
 Certain antibiotics can lower the levels of estrogen and progestin in your body, potentially to the point of affecting your birth control.

 For these reasons, many manufacturers have historically placed warnings on antibiotic labels to inform women about this risk.
 Over the years, scientists have done many studies on various types of antibiotics’ effects on hormonal birth control to determine which ones you should and should not take at the same time.